gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 > “On 3 separate occasions [minorities I knew] were obviously being taken advantage of.
 They were being paid less than I got paid for my first job out of school!
 The information disparity means that they didn’t know if they were being taken advantage of.
 They didn't know what they were worth and someone else was very happy to take advantage of that situation.
 I'm stuck between the people who want salary transparency and people who don't and that's a shitty place to be in.” – Majority participant

-> “I tried [to suggest salary transparency] when I started [as head of HR] and it was shot down [by leadership] immediately.
-“We will never do this, don't bring it up again.” it was like "Oh, ok! shocking".
+> “I tried [to suggest salary transparency] when I started [as head of HR] and it was shot down [by leadership] immediately - it felt like they would never do it, and the way it was responded to made me hesitant to bring it up again.
+It was like "Oh, ok! shocking".
 We worked for 3 years to change hearts and minds to get them to understand… it's not a name on a spreadsheet with an exact salary - it's positions and bands and something that's helpful in many ways it can help with comp and performance - all the benefits get us to that point and the legislation was a stamp of approval.
 Everyone is on the right track.
 It is best practice.” – Minority participant

 > “Most executives are generally older white guys with a lot of privilege and don't want change that will impact their power.
 Good HR needs to bring that executive around that by sharing their power they will gain something from it.
 Yes it's the right thing to do but some people don't fully see that it's also the right business decision.” – Majority participant